DanielFergisz/FC1307A-PSX-DVR/README.md

 The firmware supports SD cards larger than 128 GB and has been successfully tested with 256 GB and 1 TB cards.

+It can also be used with compatible FC1307A-based 44-pin SD-to-IDE adapters commonly installed in PS2 Slim SCPH-700xx consoles.
+It extends card support beyond the original 128 GB limit, with SD cards up to 1 TB successfully tested.

 ## Video

 [![Watch the FC1307A PSX DVR mod video](https://img.youtube.com/vi/S4Ubpu-f1K8/maxresdefault.jpg)](https://youtu.be/S4Ubpu-f1K8)